Sepulveda Transit Corridor: Project development history

 In October 2023, Metro released ridership estimates for the six Sepulveda Line options, with the results greatly favoring the heavy rail option.
 Estimates showed that the heavy rail alternatives (4–6) not only had higher ridership than the monorail alternatives (1–3) by between 21,000 and 57,000 daily riders, but the heavy rail alternatives also were 8–14 minutes faster and had quicker connections to other lines in the LA Metro system, such as the D and E lines.

 On July 3, 2024, Metro formally eliminated Alternative 2.
 This follows a request from LASRE for its elimination, along with Metro's independent review and public input in May 2024.
 In May 2025, Metro released preliminary cost estimates for each route in advance of releasing the draft environmental impact report (DEIR).
 Alternative 1 (monorail, aerial) budget was placed at $15.4 billion, Alternative 3 (monorail, partially tunneled) at $20.8 billion, Alternative 4 (tunneled HRT, partially aerial) at $20 billion, Alternative 5 (fully tunneled HRT) at $24.2 and Alternative 6 (driver-operated, tunneled) at $24.4 billion.
 All proposed budgets include the FTA's 40% cost contingencies mandate.
-On June 3, 2025 metro released the draft environmental impact report.
+Metro released the draft environmental impact report on June 3, 2025.

 Alternative details

-The following table shows all potential metro stations and the alternatives for which they apply:
+The following table shows all potential metro stations and the alternatives for which they applied: